 Curcumin neutralizes several free radicals and stimulates endogenous antioxidant enzymes (glutathione, SOD, catalase).
 Effect documented in vitro and in animals, harder to quantify in humans due to bioavailability.

-Taken alone, curcumin is very poorly absorbed by the gut (less than 1%), quickly metabolized by the liver and excreted.
-That's why consuming turmeric powder in a dish has only a modest therapeutic effect.
+Taken alone, curcumin is very poorly absorbed by the gut, quickly metabolized by the liver and excreted.
+That is why turmeric in food is best understood as a dietary habit, while research usually uses formulated extracts.

 Validated solutions: